-Nurse: The School Nurse's office is located at the end of the kindergarten and first grade hallway.
-The nurse is responsible for care of minor injuries and illness, the maintenance of health records, routine health checks, parental contact concerning health problems, and assistance in health teaching, and vision screening, to name a few.
-Please be sure to contact the nurse if your child misses school due to a communicable disease.
-Precautions may need to be taken to protect other children.
+Nurse: The school nurse's office is located in the high school.
+The nurse is responsible for care of minor injuries and illnesses, the maintenance of health records, routine health checks, parental contact concerning health problems, and assistance in health teaching, vision and scoliosis screening.
+Please be sure to contact the nurse if your child misses school due to communicable disease.
+Precautions may be taken to protect other children.

-Illness or Injury: In case of illness or injury, a student will be cared for temporarily by the school nurse, health aide or members of the school staff.
+Illness or Injury: In case of illness or injury, a student will be cared for temporarily by the school nurse, health assistant or members of the school staff.
 School personnel will render first-aid treatment only.
 If emergency medical treatment is necessary the parents will be contacted.
-If parents or other listed emergency contacts are not available, the students will be taken to the emergency room at the hospital.
+If parents are not available, the students will be taken to the emergency room at the hospital.
 An emergency telephone number where parents can be reached, and the name and telephone number of the student's family doctor must be on file at the school.
-This information must be updated at the beginning of each new school year and if changes occur.
+This information must be updated at the beginning of each new school year.